josepedropinto-pt/PSR_Assignment2_P2_G11/README.md

 ### How to use

-To run the code, you need to pass in the required argument --json_file.
+To run the code, you need to pass in the required argument -j, of json file path.
 You may also pass in some additional arguments, as follows.

 ```text
 optional arguments: